A Eureka Experience

 powerful experiences in my life, but that one

-really opened my eyes to possibilities in
+really opened my eyes to possibilities

-the profession I was moving into.
+in the profession I was

 I’ve never been the same since.